underwoodbrady/Adafruit-GFX-VisualEditor/README.md

 - Work in black and white or full rgb565 color spectrum
 - Easily create all graphics primitives included in Adafruits GFX library
 - Update, move, and scale graphics to your liking
-- Fix mistakes with undo or clear the scene
+- Fix mistakes with undo or completely clear the scene
 - Compile, optimize, and generate code for the Arduino IDE
 - _Create text and upload custom fonts (Coming Soon)_
 - _Import previously generated code to continue where you left off (Coming Soon)_
 - _Upload images or bitmaps (Coming Soon)_
-- _Test changes live by streaming to your display (Coming Soon)_
+- _Test changes live by streaming to your device (Coming Soon)_
 - _Create multi-step animations (Coming Soon)_